-What we have delivered so far
+What we've delivered so far

 Since 2010, we have:

-- planted approximately 270,000 trees on 190 hectares of land in the Sunshine Coast, Gold Coast, Scenic Rim, Somerset, Gympie Regional Council, Redland City, Brisbane City and Moreton Bay Regional Council areas on land managed by Local Government or Seqwater to increase Koala habitat and support Koala conservation;
+- planted approximately 270,000 trees on 190 hectares of land in the Sunshine Coast, Gold Coast, Scenic Rim, Somerset, Gympie Regional Council, Redland City, Brisbane City and Moreton Bay Regional Council areas on land managed by Local Government or Seqwater to increase Koala habitat and support Koala conservation

-- restored sections of badly degraded waterways in South East Queensland throughout the Lockyer, Brisbane and Bremer River catchments to enhance vegetation growth and prevent further soil erosion in partnership with SEQ Catchments;
+- restored sections of badly degraded waterways in South East Queensland throughout the Lockyer, Brisbane and Bremer River catchments to enhance vegetation growth and prevent further soil erosion in partnership with SEQ Catchments

-- contributed to the design of a fish passage on the Mary River at Crump Weir, Gympie, which will open 250 km of river reaches to up and down stream fish movements that will help the recovery of Mary River cod, Mary River turtles and Queensland lungfish;
+- contributed to the design of a fish passage on the Mary River at Crump Weir, Gympie, which will open 250 km of river reaches to up and down stream fish movements that will help the recovery of Mary River cod, Mary River turtles and Queensland lungfish

 - purchased 279 hectares of bushland within the strategic Flinders Peak – Karawatha Regional Corridor as a contribution to regional wildlife conservation outcomes in South East Queensland.